 - Derek traveled to Singapore as a Mistletoe Foundation Research Fellow to meet with people working on an agricultural startup firm.

-- Emily's giant sequoia project got some press in the SF Chronicle.
+- Emily's project about how wildfire and climate change are affecting giant sequoias got some nice press in the SF Chronicle.

 - Here's a candidate for sweetest field site: Sugar Pine Point State Park at Lake Tahoe.

 - We are excited to welcome four new lab members this fall!
 We are dispersing around the world for much of the summer, but will soon converge again in Davis for what we expect will be a full and never-dull school year.
 Our new lab members:

 - Joan Dudney, a Smith Postdoctoral Fellow and recent Berkeley grad, will base her ongoing whitebark pine demography and white pine blister rust research at Davis for 2019-2020

 - Nina Venuti will join the lab as a M.S. student, after wrapping up a bunch of projects on fisheries and plastics pollution at Sea Grant in San Diego